 Many of my quilts have been influenced by the textiles of West Africa.

-Handwoven Kente cloth and handstamped Adinkra cloth are just two of the textiles we'll examine and discuss.
+Handwoven Kente cloth and handstamped Adinkra cloth are just two of the textiles we'll examine.

 And you'll see in a selection of my quilts how these traditional African designs can inspire your creative work.